 As consumers demand more sustainability insights from products, a challenge appears when the insights that they see conflict with their intuition.
 For example, in the US, marginal emissions have increased although the grid has become cleaner.
 Wouldn’t EV drivers expect their drive to become cleaner as the grid gets cleaner?

 It is quite common for California to have the majority of their electricity coming from solar power during the day.
-This means that intuitively, Tesla drivers charging their car at these times will expect their electricity to come mostly from solar power.
+This means that intuitively, EV drivers charging their car at these times will expect their electricity to come mostly from solar power.
 However, in these situations, the marginal power plant will probably not be a solar panel and will almost certainly be a fossil fuel power plant.
-If the charging time is based on a marginal signal, Tesla owners will be confused to see a display that shows that their car is powered by fossil fuels, whereas they know the grid is currently dominated by solar power.
+If the charging time is based on a marginal signal, EV owners will be confused to see a display that shows that their car is powered by fossil fuels, whereas they know the grid is currently dominated by solar power.

 This confusing situation also happens in France, where users will be confused to see that their electricity doesn’t predominantly come from nuclear power, although the French power system is well known for this particular feature.

 Based on our experience crafting user interfaces and collaborating with product teams seeking to build such features, we have found that the use of marginal signal conflicts with common intuition and ends up confusing end-users.